spiral-jobs/test-jobs/react-native/test2/README.md

 - proxy adapter should be easy to change
 - the proxy should support:
     - socks5
     - http/s
 - make sure all settings can be saved and get from the app
 - have a speedtest for the proxies

+## Submit Test
+Please follow git-flow pricipals for commit's and push.
+When you submit pls. transfer the ownership of your repository to **spiral-jobs**, thanks.